Fortress Europe: Migration flashpoints in 2024

 Britain

-British Prime Minister Keir Starmer scrapped a controversial plan to fly thousands of asylum seekers from Britain to Rwanda after winning a landslide election victory on July 4.
+Prime Minister Keir Starmer scrapped a controversial opposition plan to fly thousands of asylum seekers from Britain to Rwanda after winning a landslide election victory on July 4.

 The Rwanda scheme was a cornerstone of the former Conservative government's strategy to deter illegal migration.
 It would have required people arriving from a safe country, such as France, to instead seek asylum in the African nation and bar them from returning to Britain.

-Though tackling illegal immigration has been a priority for both France and the UK, thousands of people have arrived on Britain's shores from France in overcrowded boats this year, with reports of two deaths in August, and five in July.
+Though tackling illegal immigration has been a priority for both France and Britain, thousands of people have arrived on Britain's shores from France in overcrowded boats this year, with reports of dozens of deaths in July, August and September.

 France

-Marine Le Pen's far-right National Rally (RN) performed strongly in June's European elections and has led the wave of anti-immigration parties calling for stronger border controls and asylum applications to be processed outside the bloc.
+French President Emmanuel Macron called snap elections after Marine Le Pen's far-right National Rally (RN) performed strongly in June's European elections and went on to lead a wave of anti-immigration parties calling for stronger border controls and asylum applications to be processed outside the bloc.

-The French government's plans to significantly toughen rules for migrants, including by making it harder to bring in relatives and receive welfare payments, were dealt a blow in January, when the Constitutional Court ruled large parts of a draft immigration bill must be scrapped.
+A French plan to toughen migrant rules, including making it harder to bring in relatives and receive welfare payments, was dealt a blow in January, when the Constitutional Court ruled large parts of a draft immigration bill must be scrapped.

 Italy